-Wiring of a sine-cosine encoder without data channel as standard feedback system.
+Connection of a sine-cosine encoder without data channel as feedback unit.
 Every time the 24V auxiliary voltage is switched on, the amplifier needs start-up information for the position controller (parameter value MPHASE).
 Depending on the feedback type either wake&shake is executed or the value for MPHASE is read out of the amplifier's EEPROM.